Close up of two people holding hands symbolizing how to support an addict without enabling.

 View Quick Links

 Supporting an addict without enabling bad behavior can be incredibly challenging for family and friends.
 Your natural instinct when you have a loved one’s addiction is to most likely try to shield them and make their lives easier.
 Unfortunately, these are the types of behaviors that lead to enabling, which can actually be very harmful for those battling addiction.
+At My Time Recovery in Fresno, California, we help families understand how to support recovery in healthy and effective ways.

-First: Let’s Understand Addiction and Enabling Behaviors
+Understanding Addiction and Enabling Behaviors

 Addiction is a complex issue that affects not only the individual struggling with it but also their loved ones.
 Enabling behaviors can be a significant obstacle to recovery, as they can perpetuate the addiction cycle and prevent the individual from seeking help.